Infertility in womenPelvic inflammatory disease; Polycystic ovary syndrome

 Exposure to environmental hazards (such as herbicides, pesticides, and industrial solvents) may affect fertility.
 Estrogen-like chemicals that interfere with normal hormones are of particular concern for infertility in men and for effects on offspring of women.
 Phthalates, chemicals used to soften plastics, are under particular scrutiny because they may disrupt hormones.

 Neurotransmitters (chemical messengers in the brain) act in the hypothalamus gland, which controls both reproductive and stress hormones.
-It is not clear if stress has any significant effect on fertility or fertility treatments.
-Several large studies indicate it does not.
+There is no conclusive evidence that stress has any significant effect on fertility or fertility treatments.

 Ovulation Home Tests

 Before beginning an expensive fertility work-up, you can try the following steps at home.
 They are free or low-cost and may be helpful:

 Monitor basal body temperature.Basal body temperature (BBT) is the body's lowest natural temperature at rest.
 Because BBT increases slightly during ovulation, tracking and charting your BBT may help you determine when ovulation takes place.
 You can monitor your BBT by taking your temperature at the same time every morning using a regular thermometer or a special digital BBT thermometer that stores and displays the data.

 Test the consistency of your cervical mucus.Collect some mucus between two fingers and stretch it apart.
 If you are near the time of ovulation, the mucus will stretch more than 1 inch before it breaks.

 Use an over-the-counter urine test to detect luteinizing hormone (LH) surges.This helps determine the day of ovulation.
 Tests are also available to measure levels of follicle-stimulating hormone (FSH).
 However, these at-home tests may not be as accurate as those performed in a medical office.

 Medical History and Physical Examination